dooygoy/funcstream/README.md

 > decAny 3 4
 -1
 ```
 > Addition is a function that maps two natural numbers to another one.

+Let's see different ways we could add two numbers using our incrementor and
+decrementor function

 ```haskell
 addition = \x y -> (increment x) + (decrement y)